Ohio River

-The name "Ohio" comes from the Seneca, Ohi:yo', lit.
-"Good River".
+The name "Ohio" comes from the Seneca word Ohi:yo', meaning "good river".
 In his Notes on the State of Virginia published in 1781–82, Thomas Jefferson stated: "The Ohio is the most beautiful river on earth.
 Its current gentle, waters clear, and bosom smooth and unbroken by rocks and rapids, a single instance only excepted."

-After the French and Indian War, Britain's trans-Appalachian Indian Reserve was divided by the river into colonial lands to the south and Native American lands to the north.
-In the late 18th century, the river became the southern boundary of the Northwest Territory.
+After the French and Indian War, Britain's trans-Appalachian Indian Reserve was divided by the river into colonial lands to the south and Native American lands to the north, but later becoming part of the British Province of Quebec.
+During the American Revolution in 1778, militia crossed the river to take it from the British.
+In the late 18th century, the river became the southern boundary of the U.S. Northwest Territory.
 The river was in the early 19th century considered the western extension of the Mason–Dixon line that divided Pennsylvania from Maryland, and thus part of the border between free and slave territory, and between the Northern and Southern United States or Upland South.
 Where the river was narrow, it was crossed by thousands of slaves escaping to the North for freedom; many were helped by free blacks and whites of the Underground Railroad resistance movement.

 The Ohio River is a climatic transition area, as its water runs along the periphery of the humid continental and humid subtropical climate areas.
 It is inhabited by fauna and flora of both climates.
-Today, the Ohio River is one of the most polluted rivers in the United States.
 During winter, it regularly freezes over in Pittsburgh but rarely farther south towards Cincinnati and Louisville.
 Further down the river in places like Owensboro and Paducah, closer to its confluence with the Mississippi, the Ohio is ice-free year-round.

+Today, the Ohio River is one of the most polluted rivers in the United States.
+The Ohio has faced significant industrial pollution historically along with farm runoff.